luzzyzhang/my-python-cookbook/fluent-python/14-it-generator/README.md

 > Sequences are always iterable; so as are objects implementing a `__getitem__` method which takes 0-based indexes.

-> An iterable object works as the source of items in for loops, comprehensions and tuple unpack‐ing.
+> An iterable object works as the source of items in for loops, comprehensions and tuple unpacking.

 ## `iterator`